Bio:

 the Soft Machine on the same bill, as all these acts were managed by Jeffreys & Chandler.

-Then in September, McCullough was busted in Canada
+Unfortunately Henry McCullough was busted in Canada

-and had to leave the country to avoid a jail sentence.
+sometime in the first half of 1968 and had to leave the country to avoid a jail sentence.
 The rest of the band were

 understandably reluctant to quit the tour, and so McCullough's place was taken by Mick Cox